google/tensorstore/docs/installation.rst

 On Linux and macOS, however, it is possible to override this behavior for a subset of these libraries and instead link to a system-provided version.
 This reduces the binary size, and if your system packages are kept up to date, ensures TensorStore uses up-to-date versions of these dependencies.

+.. envvar:: TENSORSTORE_SYSTEM_LIBS

    To use system-provided libraries, set the :envvar:`TENSORSTORE_SYSTEM_LIBS` environment variable to a comma-separated list of the following identifiers prior to invoking Bazel:

 .. include:: third_party_libraries.rst